pingcap/docs-cn/best-practices/grafana-monitor-best-practices.md

 For TiDB 2.1.3 or later versions, TiDB monitoring supports the pull method.
 It is a good adjustment with the following benefits:

 - There is no need to restart the entire TiDB cluster if you need to migrate Prometheus.
 Before adjustment, migrating Prometheus requires restarting the entire cluster because the target address needs to be updated.
 - You can deploy 2 separate sets of Grafana + Prometheus monitoring platforms (not highly available) to prevent a single point of monitoring.
-To do this, execute the deployment command of TiDB ansible twice with different IP addresses.
 - The Pushgateway which might become a single point of failure is removed.

 ## Source and display of monitoring data